OS-EDA/Course/Chapter_01_Introduction/c01_training_common.md

 ##### Follow these steps:

 1. Open ThinLinc on the host PC (Windows?)
+2. Go to the Options and set "Fullscreen on this monitor"
-2. Connect with the login data, given to you by IHP
+3. Connect with the login data, given to you by IHP
-3. Ubuntu with Gnome desktop should start in ThinLinc
+4. Ubuntu with Gnome desktop should start in ThinLinc
-4. Make it fullscreen
 5. "Forget about the host system?"

+##### For Log out:

+1. Just "Log out".
+Don't Power Off.
+2. This will take you back to the host system.

 ##### Notice: